aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex4summary/_index.en.md

 You finished both labs!

 ## Clean up all resources
 If you're running this lab as part of an AWS event on an account we provided, no further action is needed.
-If you're running this lab on your own, make sure to clean up any resources that were created.
+If you're running this lab on your own, make sure to clean up any resources that were created by deleting the CloudFormation stack.

 ## Blogs